 Caution with tuples: If the first elements are equal, Python compares the second elements.
 If the second elements are not comparable (e.g., custom objects without __lt__), you get a TypeError.
 Always include a tie-breaking field (like an index or counter) as the second element:

 One important limitation: heapq does not support efficient removal of arbitrary elements.
-There is no remove method.
+Removing a specific element that is not at the root requires an O(n) scan, and there is no remove method.
 If you need to invalidate heap elements, use lazy deletion: mark elements as deleted and skip them when they surface via heappop().
 Alternatively, use SortedList from sortedcontainers which supports O(log n) removal.

-Java has TreeMap and TreeSet built into the standard library.
-Python does not have a built-in sorted container, but it provides two alternatives: the bisect module for binary search on sorted lists, and the third-party sortedcontainers library (available on LeetCode).
+Python does not ship a balanced binary search tree in its standard library, but it offers two ways to work with sorted data: the bisect module for binary search on sorted lists, and the third-party sortedcontainers library (available on LeetCode) for O(log n) sorted maps and sets.

 The bisect module performs binary search to find insertion points in a sorted list: